pyroscope/rtorrent-ps/docs/install.rst

 (if you run into problems, join the ``freenode`` IRC channel for help).

-While the package names and the use of ``apt-get`` are somewhat dependant on Debian, the `Preparatory Steps`_ commands which are executed under ``root`` are similar for other distributions, and the compilation instructions should work as-is on practically any Linux and (F)BSD.
+While the package names and the use of ``apt-get`` are somewhat dependent on Debian, the `Preparatory Steps`_ commands which are executed under ``root`` are similar for other distributions, and the compilation instructions should work as-is on practically any Linux and (F)BSD.
 These instructions are explicitly known to work on *Debian Jessie + Stretch*, and